-The Shipyard is a department under the Maritime Administration.
-Apart from shipbuilding and ship repairs, it is responsible for maintaining and repairing Government vehicles, verifying their status and inspecting them, as well as making and installing the vehicle identification plates for various Government departments.
-At present, most of the vessels built and repaired at the Shipyard belong to the Maritime Administration and Macao Customs Service.
-In 2011, the Shipyard carried out 233 vessel maintenance projects for various organisations, including the Maritime Administration, Macao Customs Service, and Macau International Airport Company.
-It also provided quality control in the construction of a new, 38-metre fireboat for the Maritime Administration; it carried out 2,018 projects related to the examination, maintenance and repair of vehicles.
+The Shipyard is a department under the Marine and Water Bureau.
+As well as shipbuilding and ship repairs, it is responsible for maintaining and repairing Government vehicles, verifying their status and inspecting them, handling newly purchased vehicles, as well as making and installing vehicle identification plates.
+At present, most of the vessels built and repaired at the Shipyard belong to the bureau and Macao Customs Service.
+In 2012, the Shipyard monitored the construction and delivery of an 11-metre hydrographic surveying ship and coordinated the building of a rescue ship for the bureau.
+The Shipyard also monitored the construction and delivery of a 30-metre patrol ship as well as provided technical support to Macao Customs Service.
+It has carried out 302 vessel maintenance projects, of which 229 projects were completed.
+In the examination, maintenance and repair of vehicles, the Shipyard carried out 2,151 projects involving 2,694 vehicles.

+Civil Aviation

-Civil Aviation Civil Aviation Authority
+Civil Aviation Authority